What is MetaTrader?

 In MetaTrader 5, one can easily download accurate tick data directly from the broker’s server without looking for it from somewhere else.
 MetaTrader 5 also provides a greatly improved chart data storage support in the server, including more granular minute charts.
 All together makes MetaTrader 5 ideal for traders using technical analysis as support for their investment decisions and trading algorithms.

-3. Charts & execution types
+3. Charts and execution types

 In MetaTrader 4 platform, clients can review previous price patterns from 9 different charts and use them in their algorithmic trading.
 However, the limitation on storage of price bars in MetaTrader 4 became a hurdle for algorithms for frequent traders.
 When aggregating the one-minute (M1) data quickly into an average M5 or M15 chart, trading algorithms cannot make precise technical analytics of patterns.